Blog

 Building on this understanding, J.E.
 Piccaver & Co will continue expanding their use of Paul-Tech technology in the 2026 season.
 The next step is a targeted trial where nitrogen inputs will be reduced by around 20%, starting with lettuce and extending to other crops such as onions.

-By combining detailed soil insight with practical on-farm experience, the team aims to fine-tune their nitrogen strategy — maintaining quality and yield while improving overall efficiency.
+By combining detailed soil insight with on-farm experience, the team aims to fine-tune their nitrogen strategy.
+Their goal is to maintain quality and yield while improving efficiency.

 A partnership for progress

 For J.E.
-Piccaver & Co, this collaboration has provided the evidence to make small, confident adjustments that add up to meaningful results.
-The sensors have turned assumptions into measurable data, giving the farm team a clearer understanding of how nitrogen behaves between harvests and how it can be managed more effectively.
+Piccaver & Co, this collaboration has provided the evidence needed to make small but confident adjustments.
+These adjustments add up to meaningful results.
+The sensors have turned assumptions into measurable data.
+They give the team a clearer understanding of how nitrogen behaves between harvests and how it can be managed more effectively.

 “We’ve always had a feeling we could use less nitrogen — now we can actually see it.
 The data gives us confidence to make those changes,” says the Piccaver team.

-As they expand this approach to more fields and crops, the results from this first monitored lettuce site are already shaping how they plan, apply and grow — proving that better data leads to better decisions, season after season.
+As they expand this approach to more fields and crops, the results from the first monitored lettuce site are already influencing their decisions.
+The data is shaping how they plan, apply and grow.
+It shows clearly that better data leads to better decisions, season after season.